 In the 1891 census, we find John Leach [sic] Kraushaar, 72, Minister and Author/Editor of paper, living at Rose Cottage, in the village or hamlet of Blackmoor, Wellington, West Buckland, with his 69-year-old wife and 26-year-old unmarried daughter, Grace Beatrice.
 Their neighbours are mostly (farm) labourers, though there is also a vet.

-They later moved to Chelmsine chapel, West Buckland, where JLK wrote and printed books.
-He died in April 1899 at the ripe old age of 90 and is buried in the Chelmsine graveyard.
+They later moved to Chelmsine chapel, where JLK wrote and printed books.
+He died in 1899 and is buried in the Chelmsine graveyard.
 His widow Fanny went to live with her daughter Tricie.
 In the 1901 census, the 79-year-old widow is to be found living at Bishopswood, Otterford (about 10 km from Chelmsine), with her 36-year-old daughter Grace Beatrice and her 28-year-old son-in-law Arthur Emmanuel Sumption, "poultry farmer".
 Fanny died here the following year (21 Apr 1902) and was buried in Chelmsine graveyard with her husband.

 The life of John Leche Kraushaar is the central theme of the Clist narrative.
 A number of references are also made to the family in the Murray letters.

 JLK and Fanny had seven children, the sixth of whom was Alfred (1860-1945).
 Alfred (right) had worked in a pharmacy in Wellington (near Taunton), Somerset.
 In the 1881 census, he was living with his parents in Clayhidon, Devon, but later that year emigrated to Australia.